6 Financial statements: A first look

 pull()

 While not evident from casual inspection of the table, the primary key of comp.funda is (gvkey, datadate, indfmt, consol, popsrc, datafmt).
-One requirement for a valid primary key is that each value of the primary key is associated with only one row of the data set.9 That this requirement is met can be seen from the following code, which counts the number of rows associated with each set of values for (gvkey, datadate, indfmt, consol, popsrc, datafmt) and stores that number in num_rows and then displays the various values of num_rows.
+One requirement for a valid primary key is that each value of the primary key is associated with only one row of the data set.
+(Chapter 19 of R for Data Science discusses this point.)
+That this requirement is met can be seen with output from the following code, which counts the number of rows associated with each set of values for (gvkey, datadate, indfmt, consol, popsrc, datafmt) and stores that number in num_rows and then displays the various values of num_rows.

 funda |>